-If you'd like to make sure there's color in your yard in the winter, plant a European mountain ash.
-The tree produces a plethora of red fruits in the summer that will remain even after the leaves drop off.
+If you'd like to add color to your winter landscape, plant a European Mountain Ash.
+This tree produces a plethora of red fruits in the summer that will remain on the tree even after the leaves drop in autumn and persist through winter.

-This member of the Rosaceae family is known as Sorbus aucuparia.
-Other well-known members of this family include roses, strawberries, the Prunus genus (which contains apricots, almonds, cherries, nectarines, peaches, and plums, among others), Cotoneaster spp.
+The botanical name for this member of the Rosaceae family is Sorbus aucuparia.
+Other well-known members of this family include roses, strawberries, the Prunus genus (which contains apricots, almonds, cherries, nectarines, peaches, and plums, among others), Cotoneaster spp., raspberries, and blackberries.

-Names that you may see applied to this tree include European rowan, mountain ash, rowan, and European mountain ash.
+Common names that might be applied to this tree include European rowan, mountain ash, rowan, and European mountain ash.

-This tree reaches a height of 20-40' tall as it forms into an oval shape or round shape.
+This tree reaches a height of 20 to 40 feet with an 8 to 20 foot spread as it forms into an narrow, upright specimen with an oval or round crown.

-Invite birds into your garden by planting one of these trees, which is a favorite treat.
+Invite birds into your landscape by planting one of these trees; their fruit is a favorite treat and the red berries add much-needed color to a winter garden.

-Fire blight can be spread by pruning if the conditions are right i.e. warm.
-Prune at the end of winter before the dormant period is over.
+Fire blight can be spread by pruning if the conditions are right (very warm).
+Prune this tree at winter's end during the tree's dormant period.

 - Apple fruit moth (Argyresthia conjugella)